Many or all companies we feature compensate us. Compensation and editorial

 It is attractive to those who no longer want to manage home ownership costs but want to stay in their homes.
 However, you will need to adjust to the reality of being a tenant in your own home.

-A home equity sharing agreement is a contract where you agree to share your home’s value increase with a company or an individual.
+A home equity agreement, also known as a home equity sharing agreement or home equity investment, is a contract where you agree to share your home’s value increase with a company or an individual.

 This allows you to access some of your home’s equity without accruing debt, but you could end up owing a significant amount of money if your home appreciates.
 The terms of these agreements can also be complex, requiring careful understanding.